All Episodes

 Other forms of stem cell research have.

-have and I just want to be as honest with you I as I can about this the whole embryonic stem cell research project is a is a federal money grab.
+And I just want to be as honest with you as I can about this.

-There isn't any private sector money well there is.
+There isn't any private sector money.

 So that's why these people are making a move on federally funded embryonic stem cell research so they can open the federal bank and the vault and let anybody under the guise of research stick their hands in.

-And of course the money in that vault is yours via taxes.
+And of course, the money in that vault is yours via taxes.

 This is below and beyond the pale.

-I I can't think of a civilized word that described my emotions when I heard this ad.
+I can't think of a civilized word that described my emotions when I heard this ad.

-I don't have only heard it.
+I know I've only heard it.

 I haven't seen it.